Development Practice Degree Program

 - Leverage local knowledge through global practice.

-The degree program includes 12 courses with at least one, three-week course taken on campus.
+The degree program includes 12 courses with at least one, three-week capstone on campus.

 - Get started.
 You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.